 Footies are disposable nylon half-socks that clothing stores give to patrons before trying on shoes.
-These may be slipped over fruitlets just after the fruit has set to prevent infestation by apple maggots.
-In fact, they are marketed to backyard orchardists as Maggot Barriers.
+These may be slipped over fruitlets just after the fruit has set to prevent infestation by apple maggots (Rhagoletis pomonella).
+In fact, they are marketed to backyard gardeners as Maggot Barriers.
 These are also moderately effective against codling moth.
-They discourage the larvae from attacking the fruit, but the effort required to bag each fruitlet is extreme, and, although Maggot Barriers are not individually expensive, bagging all the fruit in a backyard orchard can required hundreds.
+They discourage the larvae from attacking the fruit, but the effort required to bag each fruitlet is extreme, and, although Maggot Barriers are not individually expensive, bagging all the fruit in a backyard orchard can require hundreds.
 Rather than bag his whole orchard, the backyard gardener may wish to bag only select fruit on certain trees and then rely on other means to reduce infestation of the rest.

 3.2.2 Chemical Control

 Larvae do not spend a lot of time outside the fruit between hatching and burrowing in, but, while they are still outside, they may be attacked with various larvicidal sprays, which are commercially available and accessible to the backyard gardener.
 Some are listed in the "Chemical Control" section, below.